 Throughout the show a lot of the aerial shots were taken from the movie Blue Thunder (1983) to save money.
-Quite frequently throughout the season you can see that the pilot is wearing the green flight suit from the movie and not the blue flight suit that they're wearing in the television show.
+Frequently throughout the season one can see that the pilot is wearing the green flight suit from the movie and not the blue flight suit that they're wearing in the television show.
 See more »

 Well what's that bird Chaney?
 You look like you're flying my Grandmother's old wringle washer!

 Was in Grade 9 when this show was on.
 It's ok but typical tv, did not watch to much, rather watch Air wolf.
 The part I hate it, and I watched it at my buddies place Tony & Wilfred, and we would all laughf at this, they would shoot the gun out of the hand of bad guy every time, with this super powerfull attack chopper.
 Dam where thoes guys good.
 The only other thing I can remember one of the cast made sure they would get cassarole after Bubba and Dick ate it for a week in sum prision.
 It would have been a better show if they made the guy eat it than the typical ending I mention earlier.
 One point to be taking this show with a chopper had a bigger set budget, and include the stunt than any of todays on the cheap shows.
 Friend's , Sienfield what kind of budget is that, 2 room, and now with reality TV shows with no director script, or even professional actor.
 Boy, TV budgets sure have gone down the toilet no wonder I only watch movies.